The Ultimate Framework Of Time Management For Kids

 Because…

-Pew Research shows that 60% of students say that spending too much time on their screens is a major problem.
+Pew Research shows that 60% of students say spending too much time on their screens is a major problem.
 As we can see there’s no clear distinction between leisure time and productivity.
-That’s why time management is so important.
+That’s why time management strategies for students is so important.

 Time Management Tips for Kids